 What Are the Best Cycling Rocker Plates?

-The best cycling rocker plates are universal so that they can fit indoor trainers from various manufacturers.
-They should also provide side-to-side movement of at least 12° (6° on each side) and be durable enough to support even heavier riders.
+The best cycling rocker plates are universal to fit various indoor trainers.
+They should also provide a side-to-side tilt of at least 12° (6° on each side) and be durable enough to support even heavier riders.

-Rocker plates with fore and aft movement add another dimension that makes riding out of the saddle more realistic.
-Remember that this is a love-hate feature that may not suit everybody (more about it here).
+Rocker plates with fore-and-aft movement add another dimension, making riding out of the saddle more realistic.
+However, this love-hate feature may not suit everybody (more about it here).

-New to rocker plates?
-Read my other articles on what is a rocker plate and why you should use it.
+Are you new to rocker plates?
+Read my other articles on what a rocker plate is and why you should use it.

 Main Features